RMS Rangitiki: Service history

 Ordered in 1927, Rangitiki was launched in 1928 and entered service with the New Zealand Shipping Company in 1929 sailing between Great Britain and New Zealand on the route via the Panama Canal.

 At the start of the Second World War the ship was used for transporting children from Britain to Australia before being converted into a troopship.
 In November 1940 Rangitiki was the largest ship in Convoy HX 84 when the convoy was attacked by the German cruiser Admiral Scheer.
 Rangitiki and most other ships in the convoy escaped due to the actions of escort Captain Edward Fegen, commander of HMS Jervis Bay, who sacrificed himself and his ship to give the merchant ships the time to get away.
+Rangitiki was straddled twice by German heavy shells, but was then obscured by a smoke screen laid by the other ships and escaped without any casualties amongst her 230 crew and 25 passengers, including women and children.
+Her radio officer was able to transmit a warning signal that was picked up and repeated by a station in Long Island.
 The following month the Rangitiki had another close shave when sailing as part of Convoy WS 5, the convoy was attacked by German cruiser Admiral Hipper.

 Returned to service between Britain, Australia and New Zealand in 1945 the Rangitiki carried numerous servicemen home from Britain as well a number of war brides.
 Following an extensive refit in 1947–48 the ship was then used by the New Zealand Shipping Company and continued in service until July 1962 when after 87 peacetime return voyages between Britain and New Zealand it was withdrawn.
 Sold for scrap, Rangitiki sailed to Spain and was broken up in Valencia in October 1962.